-RULE 1 PREHEARING PROCEDURES
+RULE 1.
+PREHEARING PROCEDURES.

-Rule 1.1 Employee's Original Claim for Benefits

-An employee's original claim for benefits shall be filed within the applicable statutes of limitation
+1.1 Employee's Original Claim for Benefits.
+An employee's original claim for benefits shall be filed within the applicable statutes of limitation.

-An original claim for benefits shall be in writing, signed and should set forth:
+An original claim for benefits shall be in writing, signed, and should set forth:

-- 1. Employee's name and address; - 2.
-Employer's name and address; - 3.
-Date of accident or date of communication of occupational disease: - 4.
-Nature of injury or occupational disease; - 5.
-Benefits sought: temporary total, temporary partial, permanent total, permanent partial or medical benefits; - 6.
-Periods of disability, if appropriate.

-Rule 1.2 Employee's Claim on the Ground of Change in Condition or Other Relief

-- A. A change in condition claim must be in writing and state the change in condition relied upon.
-A copy of the claim should be sent to the employer. - B. Additional compensation may not be awarded more than 90 days before the filing of the claim with the Commission.
+- A. Employee's name and address; - B. Employer's name and address; - C. Date of accident or date of communication of occupational disease; - D. Nature of injury or occupational disease; - E. Benefits sought: temporary total, temporary partial, permanent total, permanent partial or medical benefits; and - F. Periods of disability, if appropriate. - 1.2 Employee's Claim on the Ground of Change in Condition or Other Relief. - - A. A change in condition claim must be in writing and state the change in condition relied upon and should include all elements for a claim as set forth in Rule 1.1 and should include the Jurisdiction Claim Number or sufficient information to identify the claim(s). - B. Additional compensation may not be awarded more than ninety (90) days before the filing of the claim with the Commission.
 Requests for cost of living supplements are not subject to this limitation.

-Rule 1.3 Dismissal Upon Failure to File Supporting Evidence
+1.3 Dismissal Upon Failure to File Supporting Evidence. -

-If supporting evidence is not filed within 90 days after an employee's claim is filed, it may be dismissed upon motion of the employer after notice by the Commission to the parties.
+If supporting evidence is not filed within ninety (90) days after an employee's claim is filed, it may be dismissed upon motion of the employer after notice by the Commission to the parties.

-Rule 1.4 Employer's Application for Hearing

-- A. An employer's application for hearing shall be in writing and shall state the grounds and the relief sought.
+- 1.4 Employer's Application for Hearing. - - A. An employer's application for hearing shall be in writing and shall state the grounds and the relief sought.
 At the time the application is filed with the Commission, a copy of the application and supporting documentation shall be sent to the employee and a copy to the employee's attorney, if represented. - B. Each change in condition application filed by an employer under § 65.2-708 of the Code of Virginia shall: - 1.
 Be in writing; - 2.
 Be under oath; - 3.
 State the grounds for relief; and - 4.
 State the date for which compensation was last paid. - C. Compensation shall be paid through the date the application was filed, unless: - 1.
 The application alleges the employee returned to work, in which case payment shall be made to the date of the return. - 2.
-The application alleges a refusal of selective employment or medical attention or examination, in which case payment shall be made to the date of the refusal or 14 days before filing, whichever is later. - 3.
+The application alleges a refusal of selective employment or medical attention or examination, in which case payment shall be made to the date of the refusal or fourteen (14) days before filing, whichever is later. - 3.
 The application alleges a failure to cooperate with vocational rehabilitation, in which case payment must be made through the date the application is filed. - 4.
 An employer files successive applications, in which case compensation shall be paid through the date required by the first application.
 If the first application is rejected, payment shall be made through the date required by the second application. - 5.
-The same application asserts multiple allegations, in which case payment is determined by the allegation that allows the earliest termination date. - D. An employer may file a change in condition application while an award is suspended. - E. No change in condition application under § 65.2-708 of the Code of Virginia shall be accepted unless filed within two years from the date compensation was last paid pursuant to an award. - F. A change in condition application may be accepted and docketed when payment of compensation continues.
+The same application asserts multiple allegations, in which case payment is determined by the allegation that allows the earliest termination date. - D. An employer may file a change in condition application while an award is suspended. - E. No change in condition application under § 65.2-708 of the Code of Virginia shall be accepted unless filed within two (2) years from the date compensation was last paid pursuant to an award.